-Empowerment of Officially Recognized Human Rights Institutions internationally recognized human rights issues and its recommendations to the Saudi government are implemented in practice.
+Empowerment of Officially Recognized Human Rights Institutions

+• The government's Human Rights Commission (HRC) can advance human rights protections if it examines all internationally recognized human rights issues and its recommendations to the Saudi government are implemented in practice.
 The HRC would be more representative were it to include women members; it should also include freedom of thought, conscience, and religion or belief in its initial training on international human rights.
 The Commission welcomes the HRC's commitment to take up the issue of societal discrimination against Muslims who dissent from or who follow different schools of thought within Islam.